Slide 1

 • Courtesy the artist

-The project is a concrete, possible example of ‘active mobility’, sustainable as ‘the condition of development able to guarantee the fulfillment of the needs of the present generation, without compromising future generations’ possibilities to achieve theirs’.
-The video preconizes a process of awareness that, starting from Biella, could lead to changes in the national traffic code, for example with skates recognized as tools of city transport.
+This project is a concrete, feasible example of ‘active mobility’.
+It speaks of sustainably as ‘a developmental condition able to guarantee the fulfilment of the needs of the present generation, without compromising future generations’ possibilities to achieve theirs’.
+The video recognises a process of awareness that, starting from Biella, could lead to changes in the national traffic code: for example, skates are recognized as a mode of urban transport.

 Sara Garino e Aurora Lanza